SysKitTeam/docs-point/set-up-point-data-center/deployment/azure-networking.md

 ## Architecture Diagram

-When SysKit Point is deployed from Azure Marketplace, a virtual network is created named point-vnet, with three subnets:
+When Syskit Point is deployed from Azure Marketplace, a virtual network is created named point-vnet, with three subnets:
 * **fe-subnet**
 * **be-subnet**
 * **default-subnet**